The Kellogg School Center for Nonprofit Management educates and inspires nonprofit leaders.Visit Site

 Nonprofit Panel & Presentations

-Interested applicants should seek sponsorship from their company.
 Please note that the submission of an application does not guarantee placement in the program.
-Applicants who are not able to obtain sponsorship from their workplace should contact email@example.com.
+Please contact email@example.com with questions regarding program fees.

 United Way Top 25 Partner